 All districts, including Regional Occupational Centers/Programs (ROC/Ps) and Joint Powers Authorities (JPAs), must file one complete Interim Report package, plus the data file promoted to the first level LEA review within the web-based Standardized Account Code Structure (SACS) system.
-The Interim Report package should comprise an original set of the documents listed as follows.
+Education Code (EC) Section 42130 requires Interim Reports to be prepared in a format or on forms prescribed by the Superintendent of Public Instruction (SPI), and based on Criteria and Standards for fiscal stability adopted by the State Board of Education.
+Refer to the SACS system for required forms for submission.
+Additional submission requirements are listed below.